needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 ### Event System

-The Event System component acts as a central dispatch for UI events to process input, and update individual active canvases.
+The [Event System](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/EventSystem.html) component acts as a central dispatch for UI events to process input, and update individual active canvases.
 Additionally, each Event System needs an Input Module to process input.
 Use the default configuration, pictured below, as a starting point.
 Only one Input Module can be active at one time.
+The Tracked Device Physics Raycaster can also be added to a scene so that objects with physics colliders are able to recieve Event System events from tracked devices.

 Note: If you already created a Canvas or you created the Event System first, you might have a Standalone Input Module component which might block input processing.
 Remove it by clicking the **More menu (&#8942;)** and selecting **Remove Component**.